1. Getting Started

 - persons who seek products or services from us;

-- suppliers and providers of services to us and other business associates, including without limitation contractors and potential contractors, employees, potential employees and work experience persons.
+- suppliers and providers of services to us and other business associates, including without limitation contractors and potential contractors; and

-In order to offer or provide you with our products and services, we are likely to collect a wide range of Personal Information about you.
+In the course of our relationship with you, we are likely to collect some Personal Information about you.
 The type of Personal Information that we may collect will depend on our relationship with you, and the circumstances of collection.
-In general, the Personal Information we collect about you may include (but is not limited to):

 - your first and last names;